Distech Controls receives 2007 Deloitte Technology Fast 50 and Technology Green 15 Awards

 Distech Controls is also an inaugural winner of the Deloitte Technology Green 15 Award, a new award that salutes companies creating major breakthroughs in the field of green technology.
 The Deloitte Technology Green 15 Awards recognize those Canadian companies that offer solutions to global environmental challenges by creating intellectual property (IP) and technology that reduce society’s environmental impact.

 Distech Controls’ wireless battery-less products are an example of a unique green solution offering in the building automation industry.
 Requiring no wiring between the controllers and the wireless battery-less devices, such as sensors and light switches, the solution promotes greener new and retrofit constructions, while promoting efficient and comfortable indoor environments.

 “Companies such as Distech Controls are creating technology solutions that have a significant environmental impact and demonstrate a compelling return on investment,” said John Ruffolo, National Leader, Technology, Media & Telecommunications Industry Group, Deloitte.
 “In doing so, they are helping position Canada as a global leader in the development of commercially-viable green technology.”

 In August of 2007, Distech Controls also won the 2007 Frost & Sullivan North American Building Automation Systems Growth Excellence of the Year Award.
-Mr. Veilleux adds, “These awards are an important validation for Distech Controls, highlighting our business strategies, our commitment to innovation and quality, our customer loyalty and the hard work of the Distech Controls team.”
+Veilleux added, “These awards are an important validation for Distech Controls, highlighting our business strategies, our commitment to innovation and quality, our customer loyalty and the hard work of the Distech Controls team.”